RichardMoot/DeepGrail/README.md

 ## Access

 The current repository is private until the code has stabilised and a paper describing the results has been published.
 Until then, contact me for access.

+### Dependencies

+These scripts and notebooks require some package for producing distributional vector representations for words.
+This can be either `fastText` (using https://fasttext.cc/docs/en/crawl-vectors.html) or `ELMo` (recommended, using https://github.com/HIT-SCIR/ELMoForManyLangs).

 ## References